violetarrowdev/violetarrowdev.github.io/README.md

 # To-Do

-* Different pages of the site should have their own url path associated with them so they can be accessed directly
+* ~~Different pages of the site should have their own url path associated with them so they can be accessed directly~~
 * Get rid of the annoying linebreak "overflow" on the right hand side for the Asciinator (probably due to whitespace preformatting)
 * Image compression/autoscaling should be done automatically on git push or build instead of manually
-* Add a way for users to asciinate their own images on the site.
-Why not!
+* Add a way for users to asciinate their own images on the site
-* Add blurb for the Reddit Fetcher
+* Back/forward buttons can cause glitching when done mid-animation, fix in progress